IvanRublev/Domo/README.md

 the .beam file on the disk, which means, that modules generated in memory are not supported.
 That's because of the way the Erlang functions load types.

 We may not know your business problem; at the same time, the Domo library can help you to model the problem and understand it better.

+## Adoption strategies

+It's possible to start with typedstruct macro to define structs in a compact declarative way, use `new!/1`, `put!/1`, and `merge!/1` to modify structures to enable type-checking, and finally introduce tags with `deftag/2` and `---/2` for structure fields.
+These tools are for appropriate use according to the problem.
+Give them a try and see how far you can go.

 ## Contributing